kevinkniu/FEC_capstone/README.md

 # koigoi

 ## Description
-koigoi is a eCommerce web application built using React and Node/Express.
+koigoi is an eCommerce web application built using React and Node/Express.
 This project was created by a team of 4.
 As tech lead, I created our server and implemented the Product Overview, checkout, and homepage components of our application.

 ## ✨ Features
 - Homepage highlighting most popular products